 Stopping Corporate Welfare

-- Protectionism: Government officials also restrict international trade, limiting global competition to assist a few, well-connected businesses or industries.
-By imposing barriers like tariffs and quotas, government stifles innovation and harms consumers who benefit from increased competition and choice.
+By imposing barriers like tariffs and quotas to restrict international trade, government stifles innovation and harms consumers who benefit from increased competition.

 Must-read stories from around the web